yukimyg/black-hole-image/CONTRIBUTING.md

 ## Pull Requests

 Pull requests are, a great way to get your ideas into this repository.
+Please use **[GitHub flow](https://docs.github.com/en/get-started/quickstart/github-flow)** for this project, because it's a small group.

 When deciding if I merge in a pull request I look at the following
 things: